SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # Session Management

-Session management as described in [@!RFC5730] requires a stateful server, maintaining client and application state.
-One of the main design considerations of REPP is to enable more scalable EPP services, for this the REPP server MUST use a stateless architecture.
-Session management functionality MUST be delegated to the HTTP layer.

-The server MUST not create and maintain client sessions for use over multiple client requests and NOT maintain any state information relating to the client or EPP process.
+One of the main design considerations for REPP is to enable scalable EPP services, for this reason the REPP server MUST use a stateless architecture and MUST NOT create and maintain client sessions.
+The Session concept is considered to be an anti pattern in the context of a stateless service, the server MUST NOT maintain any state information relating to the client or EPP transaction.

+ Session management as described in [@!RFC5730] requires a stateful server architecture for maintaining client and application state over multiple client request and is therefore no longer supported.

-Due to stateless nature of REPP, a request MUST contain all information required for the server to be able to successfully process the request.
+A REPP request MUST contain all information required for the server to be able to successfully process the request.
 The client MUST include authentication credentials for each request.
 This MAY be done by using any of the available HTTP authentication mechanisms, such as those described in [@!RFC2617].

+A REPP server MUST listen for HTTP connection requests on the standard TCP port assigned in [@!RFC2616].
+After a connection has been established, the server MUST NOT return a Greeting message.
+The server MAY close open TCP connections when these violate server policies, for instance connections having a long inactivity period or a long connection lifetime.

-# REST
+# REST {#rest}

 REPP uses the REST semantics, each HTTP method is assigned a distinct behaviour, section (#http-method) provides a overview of the behaviour assinged to each method.
 REPP requests are expressed by using a URL refering to a resource, a HTTP method, HTTP headers and an optional message body containing the EPP request message.

 <!--TODO ISSUE 10: allow for out of order processing -->
 An REPP HTTP message body MUST contain at most a single EPP request or response.
 HTTP requests MUST be processed independently of each other and in the same order as received by the server.
+A client MAY choose to send a new request, using a existing connection, before the response for the previous request has been received (pipelining).
+A server using HTTP/2 [@!RFC7540] or HTTP/3 [@!RFC9114] contains builtin support for stream multiplexing and MAY choose to support pipelining using this mechanism.
+Requests MUST be processed by the server in the order they have been received.
+The response MAY be returned out of order back to the client, due to the fact that some request may be processed faster than others.

-When using a HTTP version where the TCP connection is not reused, the client MAY use the "Connection" header to request for the server not to close the existing connection, so it can be re-used for future requests.
+HTTP/1 does not use persistent connections by default, the client MAY use the "Connection" header to request for the server not to close the existing connection, so it can be re-used for future requests.
 The server MAY choose not to honor this request.

 ## Method Definition {#http-method}